Introduction

 - Comparative measurements can also be made on the outside of the body.
 Depending on the damage, comparative and diagonal measurements can be made using a compass, telescopic rod, tape measure or ruler.

-NOTE: When checking for resizing on both sides, select the same anchor points (e.g. holes, edges, collars, etc.).
+NOTE: When checking for dimensional changes, the same reference points (e.g. holes, edges, flanges, etc.) should be selected on both sides.

-- All important exterior dimensions of the body are listed in the description of body repairs for specific models.
+- All important external dimensions of the body are listed in the description of body repairs for specific models.

-- A measuring/straightening stand is required to make accurate body floor measurements.
-Measuring systems are categorized according to how they work:
+- A measuring/straightening stand is required to perform precise measurements of the body floor.
+Measuring systems are divided into categories according to their operating principle:

 - Mechanical measuring system